-This assessment was based on drainage stone solution compared with the use of ABG Deckdrain.
-In both cases the embodied carbon of waste material is ignored.
-So the total carbon footprint is based on the embodied carbon of the materials, the transportation to site, and emissions during construction (see ‘General Assumptions’).
+This assessment was based on a drainage stone solution compared with the use of ABG Deckdrain.
+In both cases the embodied carbon of the waste material is ignored.
+So the total carbon footprint is based on the embodied carbon of the materials, the transportation to site and emissions during construction (see ‘General Assumptions’).

 The ABG solution is 200mm of topsoil over ABG Deckdrain 1200S/NW8.
 The embodied carbon of the topsoil is assumed to be site won and hence has a negligible embodied carbon, the ABG Deckdrain is 1.85 kgECO2e/kg (Heritage, 2020).
 Standard assumptions (see above) have been made about transporting the Deckdrain to site, and the topsoil is assumed to be site won with an indicative 1 mile of transportation assumed to account for moving the topsoil around the site.
 Construction time estimates are all based on 40 hrs per hectare to place a 200mm thick layer of soil, and 25 hrs per hectare to place a layer of geosynthetic (Athanassopoulos & Vamos, 2011).
 One machine is assumed to be required for the topsoil, and one for the Deckdrain.

 Carbon saving taken directly from the Costain case study (Wilson, 2018) which is a case study comparing the use of ABG Deckdrain with traditional solutions for drainage behind concrete bridge abutment retaining walls.
 The traditional solutions assessed were no-fines concrete and hollow concrete blocks backfilled with gravel.
 The carbon saving stated is based on hollow concrete blocks.
 The assessment in the case study discounted the removal of waste material, was based on actual distances to quarries/suppliers and material quantities as assessed by Costain.